splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 ```

 The one obligatory field for the host configuration is `address`.
 If `port` isn't configured its default value is `161`.
-Other fields that can be modified here are: `community`, `secret`, `version`, `security_engine`.
+Other fields that can be modified here are: `community`, `secret`, `version`, and `security_engine`.
-However, if they remain unspecified in the host configuration, they will be derived from the inventory record regarding this specific group.
+However, if they remain unspecified in the host configuration, they will be derived from the inventory record.

-### Define tasks expiry time
+### Define the expiration time for tasks

-Define time in second after which polling or walk tasks, that haven't been picked up by the worker, will be revoked.
-Check the [celery documentation](https://docs.celeryq.dev/en/stable/userguide/calling.html#expiration) for more details.
+Define the time, in seconds, when polling or walk tasks will be revoked if they haven't been picked up by the worker.
+See the [celery documentation](https://docs.celeryq.dev/en/stable/userguide/calling.html#expiration) for more details.
 ```yaml
 scheduler:
   tasksExpiryTime: 300